 PRINT THIS KITCHEN MEASUREMENT GUIDE FREE PRINTABLE HERE

 Since quarantine, I’ve been deep-diving into my grandmother’s cookbook of her favorite recipes having nostalgia for the meals, desserts, and treats she would make us as kids.
 One thing that I was always in awe of her was her memory of kitchen measurements and that no doubt came from decades of cooking and baking.
 I wish I had this superhuman power, but alas, I do not.
 Not yet, anyway.

 quick baking tip: always measure dry ingredients at eye level to ensure exact measurements!

 But I digress…let’s get on to the basic measurement conversions for dry ingredients (like brown sugar, a cup of flour, etc.), liquid ingredients, dry quart, wet ingredients, and fluid ounces (fl oz).
 For a free handy chart, cheat sheet, and conversion table click here!

-HOW MANY CUPS ARE IN A GALLON, QUART, AND PINT?
+1. CUPS IN A GALLON, QUART, AND PINT

 - 1 gallon = 16 cups (half gallon is 8 cups, quarter gallon is 4 cups)

 - 1 quart = 4 cups

 I recommend printing the above graphic (which also includes cup, ounce, tablespoon, and teaspoon measurements) and slapping it on your refrigerator.
 Who knows, maybe we’ll eventually start remembering these by heart like grandma???